Sayyat/next-i18n-auth/README.md

 # Next i18n Auth Boilerplate

-> A complete, production-grade Next.js starter with internationalization, authentication, UI components, testing, and
+> A complete, production-grade Next.js starter with internationalization, authentication, UI components, testing, and more.
-> more.
+>
+> * Are you tired of manually managing translation files in your projects?
+> * Do you want to streamline your internationalization workflow with fully automated tooling?
-> Production-ready Next.js boilerplate for authentication, i18n, theming, and testing.
+> * Are you looking for a robust, scalable architecture that combines authentication, localization, theming, and type safety — all in one place?
+> * Would you benefit from a modern stack with built-in support for testing, reusable UI components, and strict typing from end to end?
+> * Do you want to future-proof your application with a maintainable and extensible codebase?
+>
+> If so, this boilerplate is for you.
+Fork it, customize it, and accelerate your development with a solid foundation that eliminates repetitive work and allows you to focus on what really matters — building great products.

 ---